-Croatia: HEP Power utility completes the modernization of its key 236MW HPP Dubrovnik29.
-March 2016. / SEE Energy News
+Croatia: HEP Power utility completes the modernization of its key 236MW HPP Dubrovnik, SEE Energy News

 The capacity of the revitalized hydro power plant has been increased to the total of 236 MW, whereby the possibility of generating almost 100 GWh has been reached.